sajad-azizi/Coupled-Channel-SE-Numerov-OpenMP/README.md

 # Coupled-Channel Schrödinger Equation

-This code solves a Coupled-Channel Schrödinger Equation in 2 dimenstional and it is simply can be upgraded to a full 3D.
+This code solves a coupled-channel Schrödinger equation in two dimensions, and it can simply be upgraded to full 3D.

-Here we used Johnson renormalized Numerov Method [1] , which is a convinient method, to solve this equation and caculate bound state accuratly.
+Here we used Johnson's renormalized Numerov Method [1], which is a convenient method, to solve this equation and calculate the bound state accurately.
-However, we modified the algorithm for the boundary condition which makes it very accurate in caculating bound state energy.
-For more information regarding this method and the way we implemented it, the interested reader referes to the Appendix A of my PhD thesis.
+However, we modified the algorithm for the boundary condition, which makes it very accurate in caculating bound state energy.
+For more information regarding this method and the way we implemented it, the interested reader is referred to Appendix A of my PhD thesis.

+This code calculates bound states and continuum states for an arbitrary anisotropic potential.